e2b-dev/E2B/README.md

 ## Roadmap
 Short-term goals, in no particular order.

-[] Name this project
+- Come up with the name
-[] Clean up codebase and provide instructions on how to run it locally [] Set up a website
+- Clean up codebase and provide instructions on how to run it locally
-[] Launch the initial version
+- Set up a website

-### Instructions on how to set it up locally coming soon
+- Launch the initial version